Where is Rio Ferdinand now?

 He was a huge success with many viewers enjoying his laid back style and knowledgeable opinions and he was signed up again for their coverage of the Euro 2016 tournament in France.

-Tragedy hit Rio Ferdinand and his family in 2015 when he lost his wife Rebecca to breast cancer at the age of 34 leaving him to raise their three children on his own.
+Tragedy hit Ferdinand and his family in 2015 when he lost his wife Rebecca to breast cancer at the age of 34 leaving him to raise their three children on his own.

 Two years after Rebecca died, Ferdinand courageously appeared in a one-off documentary for the BBC called Rio Ferdinand: Being Mum & Dad which revealed how he was coping with the grief.

-In July 2017 Rio Ferdinand was scheduled to play for England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 he was scheduled to play for England in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.